Mixtape Medley CAL. A New Crochet Blanket Pattern

 next project!

 More Drops.
 I cannot wait to start this, Cherry Heart’s Victoria shawl.
-Pattern bought and printed, ready to start any second.
+I have bought the puff stitch pattern, it’s printed, and I’m ready to start any second.

 Some new fat quarters.